-- > Establish a reprocessing area which is separate/separated from the patient treatment area where only reprocessing/sterilising tasks are performed and has: - sufficient bench space to allow for all reprocessing activities and associated equipment - adequate ventilation to maintain airflow in a manner that will reduce the risk of carrying contaminants from the dirty area to the clean area - suitable lighting and magnification to enable instrument inspection - water that is fit for purpose to prevent damage to processing equipment and instruments.
-Information on the quality of the potable water supply to the reprocessing facility should be available from the local water authority - periodic testing of water is recommended to assess conductivity and hardness and is particularly important when using washer-disinfectors.
-Testing should be carried out as recommended by the manufacturer - smooth bench surfaces for easy and effective cleaning - a dedicated sink for cleaning contaminated instruments, deep enough to submerge the items for cleaning, and rinsing of items - a separate facility for hand washing situated away from the reprocessed items.
-The sink is to be fitted with non-touch tapware, or employ a non-touch technique - covered storage areas for reprocessing supplies; separate from the storage area for sterilised items - air and water to support flushing of lumened instruments
+- > Establish a reprocessing area which is separate/separated from the patient treatment area where only reprocessing/sterilising tasks are performed and has: - sufficient bench space to allow for all reprocessing activities and associated equipment. - adequate ventilation to maintain airflow in a manner that will reduce the risk of carrying contaminants from the dirty area to the clean area. - suitable lighting and magnification to enable instrument inspection. - water that is fit for purpose to prevent damage to processing equipment and instruments.
+Information on the quality of the potable water supply to the reprocessing facility should be available from the local water authority. - testing of water is recommended to assess conductivity and hardness and is particularly important when using washer-disinfectors.
+Testing should be carried out as recommended by the manufacturer, and can be undertaken by the practice using commercially available tests or outsourced to laboratories. - smooth bench surfaces for easy and effective cleaning. - a dedicated sink for cleaning contaminated instruments, deep enough to submerge the items for cleaning, and rinsing of items. - a separate facility for hand washing situated away from the reprocessed items.
+The sink is to be fitted with non-touch tapware, or employ a non-touch technique. - covered storage areas for reprocessing supplies; separate from the storage area for sterilised items.

-- fittings to be flush against the surface where possible e.g. light fittings, benchtops to wall. - > Use a lidded puncture resistant container, cassette or covered tray to transport items from the point of origin to the reprocessing area. - > Establish distinct areas in the reprocessing area that facilitates one way workflow for the following reprocessing procedures: - receiving and cleaning of contaminated items - drying and inspecting of items - packaging & labelling (if required) - sterilization. - cooling of sterilised items awaiting storage or dispatch. - Where it is not possible to establish a reprocessing area which is separate from the clinical treatment area/s, establish a reprocessing area as far away from the contaminated zone as possible and separate it from the treatment area by partitioning.
+- air and water to support flushing of lumened instruments. - fittings to be flush against the surface where possible e.g. light fittings, benchtops to wall. - > Use a lidded puncture resistant container, cassette or covered tray to transport items from the point of origin to the reprocessing area. - Establish distinct areas in the reprocessing area that facilitates one way workflow for the following reprocessing procedures: - Receiving and cleaning of contaminated items. - Drying and inspecting of items. - Packaging & labelling (if required). - Sterilisation. - Cooling of sterilised items awaiting storage or dispatch. - Where it is not possible to establish a reprocessing area which is separate from the clinical treatment area/s, establish a reprocessing area as far away from the contaminated zone as possible and separate it from the treatment area by partitioning.